Pharmacy Check-in: Meet Helen Ali

 What is the most rewarding part of your pharmacy practice?

-The most rewarding part of my practice has always been in seeing my patients get well and the genuine gratitude on their faces when their needs are met.
-I love to help people in the best way I can as a pharmacist and hope to continue to do so at an increasing higher quality.
+The most rewarding aspect of my practice has always been seeing my patients regain their health and witnessing the genuine gratitude on their faces when their needs are met.
+I am passionate about helping people to the best of my ability as a pharmacist, and I am committed to continually improving the quality of care I provide.

 Is there anything else you’d like to share about your practice or about anything else that is important to you?